 It is a hobby for some who are interested to learn about their family history or maybe that of their spouses.

 They will try to learn more about a family’s history through various sources such as censuses, wills, newspaper articles, local history, etc.

 By doing so they can build up a picture of the family’s lives.

-Genealogy is more than just names, dates and places that shaped a person’s live.
+Genealogy is more than just names, dates, and places that shaped a person’s life.
 It is the stories behind the person.

 To find out all that I can about my ancestors is part of the excitement, as well as to discover new branches of my tree along the way.

 How The World Perceives the Genealogist

 There are many ways that the genealogist can be perceived by the people around us.
 We could be the ones at the family reunion who will share stories upon stories with our relatives.

 We can let them know what we are currently researching, but also use these events to gather more information.

 Genealogists can be seen by others as follows …